wp-plugins/better-wp-security/readme.txt

 * Note that renaming the wp-content directory will not update the path in existing content.
 Use this feature only on new sites or in a situation where you can easily update all existing links.

 == Changelog ==

+= 1.1 - April 12, 2011 =
+*Fixed bug that prevented cleaning old lockouts from database

 = 1.0 - April 6, 2011 =
 * More code documentation